cchitsiang/awesome-stars/topics.md

 - [singularity-data/risingwave](https://github.com/singularity-data/risingwave) - RisingWave: the next-generation streaming database in the cloud.
 - [serverless-stack/sst](https://github.com/serverless-stack/sst) - 💥 SST makes it easy to build serverless apps.
 Set breakpoints and test your functions locally.
 - [aws-samples/designing-cloud-native-microservices-on-aws](https://github.com/aws-samples/designing-cloud-native-microservices-on-aws) - Introduce a fluent way to design cloud native microservices via EventStorming workshop, this is a hands-on workshop.
 Contains such topics: DDD, Event storming, Specification by example.
 Including the
-- [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Heroku = 5 mins || Spin a docker image as a micro-service in your infra.
-Built in login page a
 - [zitadel/zitadel](https://github.com/zitadel/zitadel) - ZITADEL - The best of Auth0 and Keycloak combined.
 Built for the serverless era.
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern Elasticity and Performance cloud data warehouse, activate your object storage for real-time analytics.
 Cloud at https://app.databend.com/
 - [hyperform-dev/hyperform](https://github.com/hyperform-dev/hyperform) - ⚡ Lightweight serverless framework for NodeJS